OctopusDeploy/docs/docs/installation/index.md

 10. Accept the default port and directory or enter your own and click **Next**.
 11. If you’re using **username and passwords stored in Octopus** authentication mode, enter the username and password that will be used for the Octopus administrator.
 If you are using [active directory](/docs/security/authentication/active-directory/index.md), enter the active directory user details.

-  You can configure addition [Authentication Providers](/docs/security/authentication/index.md) for the Octopus Server after the server has been installed.
+  You can configure additional [Authentication Providers](/docs/security/authentication/index.md) for the Octopus Server after the server has been installed.

 12. Click **Install**.